 The work we carry out is designed to meet the following eight Learner Outcomes:

 - Learning to access: providing the students with the skills to access information independently.

 - Use of equipment: able to use a range of equipment efficiently and to choose which equipment to use and when to use it.

-- Independence and negotiation skills: the students is able to explain their VI/PD to others, to self advocate, and to know how to find solutions when things don’t go according to plan.
+- Independence and negotiation skills: able to explain their VI/PD to others, to self-advocate, and to know how to find solutions when things don’t go according to plan.

 - Participation: able to take part in all aspects of school life and to feel socially and emotionally included.

 - Meeting others: given opportunities to meet with other students with VI/PD, to experience a range of recreational and leisure activities and has the skills to participate in the activities that interest them.